LeCauchy/zabbix_ipsec_pfsense/README.md

 # Monitoring IPsec tunnels on pfSense using zabbix

-This project was forked from https://github.com/jpmenil/zabbix-templates, https://github.com/alanwds/zabbix_ipsec_pfsense and https://github.com/fralvarezcalvo/zabbix_ipsec_pfsense.
+This project was forked from https://github.com/jpmenil/zabbix-templates, https://github.com/alanwds/zabbix_ipsec_pfsense, https://github.com/fralvarezcalvo/zabbix_ipsec_pfsense and https://github.com/smejdil/zabbix_ipsec_pfsense

-Thanks to @alanwds, @jpmenil and @fralvarezcalvo by share
+Thanks to @alanwds, @jpmenil, @fralvarezcalvo and @smejdil for share

 This template is used for monitoring IPSEC tunnels on PFSense using zabbix.